truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallNetdataApp.md

 The administrator account must have sudo permissions enabled.
 To verify, go to **Credentials > Local User**.
 Click on the administrator user (e.g., admin), then click **Edit**.
 Scroll down to the sudo permissions.
+Select either **Allow all sudo commands** to permit changes after entering a password (not recommended in this instance) or **Allow all sudo commands with not password** to permit changes without requiring a password.
 If you upgraded from Angelfish or early releases of Bluefin that do not have an admin user account, see [Creating an Admin User Account]({{< relref "ManageLocalUsersSCALE.md" >}}) for instructions on correctly creating an administrator account with the required permissions.

 You can create a Netdata account before or after installing and deploying the Netdata app.